denislucey/FullStackDev/README.md

 Flexbox: another big system that will have it's own section, 1d layouts

 Bootstrap: external framework, defined a ton of usable classes, built on top of flexbox

+## Project 8

+Flexbox, and added some very helpful resources